chill117/data-sourcer/readme.md

 ## Defining Sources

-Each of your data sources should be a separate JavaScript file.
+Each of your data sources should be a separate JavaScript file to be included via node's `require()` method.
 You are only required to define a `getData(options)` method, which should return an event emitter.
 See the following sample for more details:
 ```js
 // Core nodejs module.
 // See https://nodejs.org/api/events.html